1. Mikael Wikstrand

 And here are your current top-25 Sens in the all-star fan vote:

 So much going on here.
 Loving the votes for Phillips, Kostka, and Driedger.
-Before you laugh at Greening, let's not forget that he was once a Young to the all-star game.
+Before you laugh at Greening, let's not forget that he was once a Young Stars invite to the all-star game.
 (Some people were miffed Cowen didn't get invited that year - how times have changed.)
 Hammond ahead of Anderson seems a little funny, but Lazar ahead of Zibanejad?
 That's just weird.
 I saw Turris at 111 and figured my #TurrisASG campaign was working... then I saw that Neil wasn't far behind, and figured I probably wasn't having much of an effect.
-I wonder if Hoff's game last night gets him anymore votes? invite
+I wonder if Hoff's game last night gets him anymore votes?

 Oh, and Mikkel Boedker is 217th and Anders Lindback is 492nd, so the 15 votes I've cast for each seem to have been well-spent.